-Your ride is your identity, your pride and the gear you choose helps you meet your goals, whether those goals are competitive, fitness-related or both.
+Your ride is your identity, your pride, and the gear you choose helps you meet your goals, whether those goals are competitive, fitness-related, or both.
+You’re ready to find your new bike online but not sure if you should get a new entry-level bike or maybe something better but second hand?

 Start your search on an informed note by reading about what other athletes confronted with making this choice did about their dilemmas: peruse the Beginner Triathlete website where a heated discussion on the topic of new v. used road bike is likely to push your mind into a higher gear.